jessepav/lacygoill-wiki-backup/algo.md

 A program always reads a main configuration file.
 For example, Vim reads `~/.vim/vimrc`.
-But a progam can also read optional configuration files.
+But a program can also read optional configuration files.
 For example, Vim can also read `~/.vim/after/plugin/*.vim`.

 Those can interfere when you debug some issue.